 General Tip: Our preferred way to print pages is to use Ctrl+P (holding down the Control key and then pressing p).

 Microsoft was not liked by web site programmers in the past because they were slow to adopt international programming standards.
 However, recent versions of Internet Explorer (IE) have significantly improved their compliance with such standards.
-Like most other web sites, we do not try to support versions of IE before IE8 and I understand that even Microsoft is going to stop supporting versions before IE9 in the near future.
+Like most other web sites, we do not try to support versions of IE before IE8 and I understand that even Microsoft has stopped supporting versions up to and including IE10.
+[This last updated 17.12.17.]

 The following should not apply to this site any longer.
 They did in the past so I have kept the information in case it is helpful with your dealings with other sites.